Hybrid algebras: Introduction

-For each arrow $\alpha$ there is a minimal relation determined by $f$, either 'biserial', or 'quaternion':\\ (B) \ $\alpha f(\alpha) \in I$, or\\ (Q) \ $\alpha f(\alpha) - c_{\ba}A_{\ba} \in I$ \\ (where the $c_{\ba}$ are non-zero scalars constant on $g$-cycles). \ With these data, allowing also for socle deformations, together with suitable zero relations, the following hold.
+For each arrow $\alpha$ there is a minimal relation determined by $f$, either 'biserial', or 'quaternion':\\ (B) \ $\alpha f(\alpha) \in I$, or\\ (Q) \ $\alpha f(\alpha) - c_{\ba}A_{\ba} \in I$ \\ (where the $c_{\ba}$ are non-zero scalars constant on $g$-cycles). \ With these data, together with suitable zero relations, and up to socle deformations, the following hold.